annaesvensson/yellow-help/1-en/troubleshooting.md

 Datenstrom Yellow stopped with fatal error.
 Activate the debug mode for more information.
 ```

-You can use the debug mode to investigate the cause of a problem in more detail or if you are curious about how Datenstrom Yellow works.
+You can use the debug mode to investigate problems or if you are curious about how Datenstrom Yellow works.
 To activate the debug mode on your website open file `system/extensions/yellow-system.ini` and change `CoreDebugMode: 1`.
 Depending on the debug mode, more or less information are shown on screen.
 [Learn more about debugging](api-for-developers#debug-mode).

 Important information is also written to file `system/extensions/yellow-website.log`.
 If you can't fix the cause of a problem yourself, then [report a bug along with the log file](contributing-guidelines).
 The log file gives a quick overview of what happens on your website, when it was installed and which errors occurred.
 Here's an example: